The Man from U.N.C.L.E.: Thrush

-U.N.C.L.E.'s primary adversary was Thrush (named WASP in the pilot film).
+U.N.C.L.E.'s primary adversary was Thrush (called WASP in the first film, To Trap a Spy).
 The original series never divulged whom or what Thrush represented, nor was it ever used as an acronym.
-The novels written by David McDaniel explain that it stands for "Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity", described as having been founded by Colonel Sebastian Moran after the death of Professor Moriarty at the Reichenbach Falls in the Sherlock Holmes short story "The Final Problem".
+The novels written by David McDaniel say that it stands for "Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity", described as having been founded by Colonel Sebastian Moran after the death of Professor Moriarty at the Reichenbach Falls in the Sherlock Holmes short story "The Final Problem".
 But in a second season episode, guest star Jessie Royce Landis plays a character who claims that she founded Thrush.
-Producer Felton always insisted that Thrush was not an acronym and stood for nothing.
+Producer Felton always insisted that Thrush was not an acronym and stood for nothing, and "Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity" was never used by any other of the novelists.

 Thrush's aim was to conquer the world.
-Thrush was considered so dangerous an organization that even governments who were ideologically opposed to each other – such as the United States and the Soviet Union – had cooperated in forming and operating the U.N.C.L.E. organization.
-Similarly, when Solo and Kuryakin held opposing political views, the friction between them in the story was held to a minimum.
-Although executive producer Norman Felton and Ian Fleming conceived Napoleon Solo, it was the producer Sam Rolfe who created the global U.N.C.L.E. hierarchy, and he included the Soviet agent, Illya Kuryakin.
-Unlike the CIA or the British SIS (Secret Intelligence Service), U.N.C.L.E. was a global organization of agents from many countries and cultures.
+Thrush was considered so dangerous an organization that even governments who were ideologically opposed to each other—such as the United States and the Soviet Union—had cooperated in forming and operating the U.N.C.L.E. organization.
+Similarly, whilst Solo and Kuryakin held opposing political views, the friction between them in the story was held to a minimum.
+Although executive producer Norman Felton and Ian Fleming conceived Napoleon Solo, it was the producer Sam Rolfe who created the global U.N.C.L.E. hierarchy, and he who included the Soviet agent, Illya Kuryakin.
+Unlike the American CIA, the British MI5, or the Soviet KGB, U.N.C.L.E. was cosmopolitan, a global organization of agents from many countries and cultures.

 Innocent character

 The creators decided an innocent character would be featured in each episode, giving the audience someone with whom to identify.
-Despite many changes over four seasons, "innocents" remained a constant – from a suburban housewife in the pilot, "The Vulcan Affair" (film version: To Trap a Spy), to those kidnapped in the final episode, "The Seven Wonders of the World Affair".
+Despite many changes over four seasons, "innocents" remained a constant –from a suburban housewife in the pilot, "The Vulcan Affair" (film version: To Trap a Spy), to those kidnapped in the final episode, "The Seven Wonders of the World Affair".